I had a dream once. I can’t remember it, otherwise I’d say it. Now I’m 75 grand in the hole, and I can’t even wait tables. I host.

 I was so angry I was shaking, and tears were coming down without my permission.
 I couldn’t contain my anger.

 “Ha!
 As if.
 She didn’t even do anything this week,” Gavin said.
-He was right, but that was only because I pulled extra shifts.
+Of course, he was right, but that was only because I pulled extra shifts.
 “All you do is lie, Zoey.”

 “You know what… fuck this,” I went to my room and slammed the door.

 I slung my bag over my shoulder and made a run for it.
-I hid behind the huge bushes at the house at the end of the road.
-I peered through the leaves and watched as the outdoor lights came on and Gavin pretended to look for me.
+I hid behind the vast bushes at the house at the end of the road.
+I peered through the leaves and watched as the outdoor lights came on, and Gavin pretended to look for me.

-I was a cross country runner and never stopped running even in college.
-I didn’t compete in college even though I had good times and could’ve gotten scholarships, but I realized now that I was probably training for this moment to use my legs to run the fuck out of that house.
+I was a cross country runner and never stopped running, even in college.
+I didn’t compete in college even though I had good times and could’ve gotten scholarships.
+Still, I realized now that I was probably training for this moment to use my legs to run the fuck out of that house.